PCBLOOP

 • The most straightforward configuration, with a single copper layer for signal routing and component placement.

-• Suitable for low-complexity, low-speed circuits with minimal power and ground requirements.
+• Suitable for low-complexity, low-speed circuit board with minimal power and ground requirements.

 Multi-Layer Boards

-• 4-layer and 6-layer boards are the most common configurations for complex circuits.
+• 4-layer and 6-layer boards are the most common configurations for complex circuit board.

 • Additional layers provide more routing space, enable better power distribution, and improve signal integrity.